 or at least why they should wait.

-Such a cozy technique we find in Facebook or LinkedIn while the system is loading called " Skeleton screens", is a version of your page that displays while content is being loaded.
+A friendly technique we find in Facebook or LinkedIn while the system is loading called " Skeleton screens", is a version of your page that displays while content is being loaded.
 Skeleton screens give users the impression of speed.

 5- Empty States :